H4jen/yspy/README.md

 **Separation of Concerns**
 - Each module has a single, well-defined responsibility
 - Clear boundaries between UI, business logic, and data layers
-- Easy to test, maintain, and extend
+- Easy to maintain and extend

 **Reliability & Robustness**
 - Comprehensive error handling at every level